IWMF Research Grant Program

 Submissions: The plan for the IWMF-LLS Strategic Research Roadmap Initiative is to issue an RFP each year and to award grants for 2-4 new research proposals, depending on funding availability.
-The specific deadline to receive proposal applications will be noted in each RFP.
+The specific deadline to receive proposal applications is February 10, 2021.
 Following a review process that may take up to 4-6 months, funding for successful applicants for each year is anticipated to begin in the 4th quarter.
 An application should be submitted via email to: Dr. Tom Hoffmann, IWMF Research Committee, at [email protected], and to Robin Tucker, IWMF Finance Manager, at [email protected]

 Who Can Apply: Applicants must hold an MD, PhD, or equivalent degree and work in domestic or foreign non-profit organizations, such as universities, colleges, hospitals, or laboratories.
 The IWMF encourages multi-institutional applications, and applicants should have an independent research or academic position.
 Applicants need not be US citizens, and there are no restrictions on applicant age, race, gender, or creed.
 Applications from non-academic facilities, postdoctoral positions, and the National Institutes of Health are not eligible.

 Range of Grant Awards: The IWMF anticipates funding grants for up to $200,000 per year for each project under the Strategic Research Roadmap Initiative.